At Fleur de Brume, a micro plant nursery located in Mellionnec, Central Brittany

 Emerald wasps on dill flowers / Guêpe-coucou sur fleurs d’aneth

 It seems like a contradiction, cultivating wildflowers.
 Doesn’t cultivation take the ‘wild’ out of the flower?
-At Fleur de Brume, a micro plant nursery located in Mellionnec, Central Brittany, I grow flowers with an interest for their beauty and function.

-Far from domesticating the wild, it is a wish to re-wild.
+I propose flowers with an attention to their beauty and function.
+Far from domesticating the wild, it is a step to re-wild.

 To spread the seeds and make room for plants and the creatures who find food and shelter here.
-To bring the ‘wild’ closer to home, like in a garden.
 To facilitate novel ecosystems where humans and myriad organisms can thrive.
+To make the place buzz with the busy sounds of insects, birds, frogs and other kin.

-Lamb’s ear / Oreille de lapin
+Stachys byzantina (perennial): Lamb’s ear / Oreille de lapin

-If they capture your imagination but you live far or want to learn more, please take a look these initiatives, organic nurseries and seed suppliers:
+These flowers are valuable for creating pollinator-friendly gardens in a European context.
+If they capture your imagination and want to learn more, please take a look these initiatives, organic nurseries and seed suppliers, or contact a local organisation for biodiversity in your area.

 The Netherlands: Plant nursery Inhemia